 We want you to know that there is nothing wrong with the fact that your child hasn’t learned to sleep in their own bed yet.
 Your parenting journey is the right one for you, and every child learns new skills in their own time.
 One thing we know for sure is that it’s never too late to learn independent sleep!

-If you’re at the stage where a DIY sleep approach is more appealing, check out our comprehensive Toddler and Preschool Age Sleep Guide.
+If you’re at the stage where a DIY sleep approach is more appealing, check out our comprehensive Step-by-Step Guide to Solving Toddler & Preschooler Struggles.
 The guide provides 23 pages of actionable strategies that will help you work toward putting an end to bedtime battles, middle of the night wakes, pesky early mornings, and general sleep issues.

-If you are short on time and interested in quick results with more expert support, schedule a free sleep evaluation call with one of our consultants here.
+If you are short on time and interested in quick results with more expert support, schedule a free sleep introductory call here with one of our consultants.